Bertrand Blier: Career

 His 1996 film Mon Homme was entered into the 46th Berlin International Film Festival.
 His 2005 film How Much Do You Love Me? was entered into the 28th Moscow International Film Festival where he won the Silver George for Best Director.

 A defence of Blier's work until 2000 was written by Sue Harris, Queen Mary College, London and published in 2001 by Manchester University Press.

 Personal life and death

 Blier was born in Boulogne-Billancourt on 14 March 1939, as the son of pianist Gisèle Brunet and actor Bernard Blier.
-He never completed his bacalauréat.With his former wife Françoise, to whom he was married for twenty years, he had a daughter named Béatrice.
+He never completed his baccalauréat.
+With his former wife Françoise, to whom he was married for twenty years, he had a daughter named Béatrice.
 He also had a son, Léonard, born 1993, with actress Anouk Grinberg.
 He was married to actress Farida Rahouadj, with whom he had a daughter named Leila.

 Blier died at his residence in Paris, on 20 January 2025, at the age of 85.